Fermentation

 Fermentation-Formed Products Examples are mentioned below:

-- Some alcohol manufacturing in industry, such as for biofuels
+• Some alcohol manufacturing industries, such as biofuels

 Fermentation of Alcohol